Chocolate Raspberry Jelly Sticks

 One of my mom's favorite candies is Chocolate Raspberry Jelly Sticks.
-She's got me hooked on them as well.
+She's got me hooked on them as well!

-I love the ones that are filled with strawberry and orange, too.
 There is just something really yummy about the blend of chocolate (especially dark) and fruit flavors.
 Mmmmmmmmmm!

 If you'd like to make your own chocolate coated raspberry jelly sticks, here is a handy little recipe for you to try.